dragonflyoss/Dragonfly/FAQ.md

 ## Where is the log directory of Dragonfly client dfget

-Log is very important for debugging or tracing. `dfget`'s log directory is `$HOME/.small-dragonfly/logs/dfclient.log`.
+Log is very important for debugging and tracing. `dfget`'s log directory is `$HOME/.small-dragonfly/logs/dfclient.log`.

 ## Where is the data directory of Dragonfly client dfget